Exact confidence intervals and hypothesis tests for parameters of discrete distributions: Continuity and bimonotonicity

 \section{Continuity and bimonotonicity}

-For $\Theta\subseteq\mathbb{R}$, we say that a function $f:\Theta\to\mathbb{R}$ is strictly bimonotone on $\Theta$ if there exist $\theta_0,\theta_1\in\Theta$ such that $f$ is strictly increasing on $(\inf\Theta,\theta_0)$, constant on $(\theta_0,\theta_1)$ and strictly decreasing on $(\theta_1,\sup\Theta)$.
+For $\Theta\subseteq\mathbb{R}$, we say that a function $f:\Theta\to \mathbb{R}$ is strictly bimonotone on $\Theta$ if there exist $\theta _0,\theta_1\in\Theta$ such that $f$ is strictly increasing on $(\inf \Theta,\theta_0)$, constant on $(\theta_0,\theta_1)$ and strictly decreasing on $(\theta_1,\sup\Theta)$.

-As have been argued e.g. by \citet{hirji06} and \citet{vh1}, this type of bimonotonicity is a highly desirable property of p-values when viewed as a function of $\theta$.
-Ideally $\lambda(\theta,x)$ should increase monotonically from 0 to 1 and then decreases monotonically to 0, just like the p-values of the tests corresponding to fiducial intervals do in Figure \ref{fig1}.
+As have been argued for example, by Hirji \cite{hirji06} and Vos and Hudson \cite{vh1}, this type of bimonotonicity is a highly desirable property of $p$-values when viewed as a function of $\theta$.
+Ideally $\lambda(\theta,x)$ should increase monotonically from 0 to 1 and then decreases monotonically to 0, just like the $p$-values of the tests corresponding to fiducial intervals do in Figure~\ref{fig1}.
 One reason that this property is desirable is the following result.